 I just read that dogs aren’t getting adopted, as shelters have closed or limited hours.
 In horror, I read that more dogs may have to be euthanized, due to lack of volunteers and foster homes.
 In China, many dogs have been abandoned and are on the streets.
 My mind races….we won’t actually let that happen in this country will we?
 Or will we?
 Dogs are wonderful companions and deserve better.

 While we’re all at home for the foreseeable future, why not bring a companion into your life, even if just to foster.
-They may save your soul as much as you might be saving a life.
+They might save your soul, as much as you might be saving a life.

 If you can’t adopt or foster, think about donating or volunteering your time to a shelter near you.
-At Portland Pet Food Company, we’ve always donated 5% of our net profits to shelters and non-profits that support animals in need, and we’ll continue to do so.
+At Portland Pet Food Company, we have always donated 5% of our net profits to shelters and non-profits that support animals in need, and we’ll continue to do so.

 Wishing you and your canine friends the best!